davedjoh/erapat/README.md

 ### About

-E-RAPAT New Version is application (Updates) for Meeting Administration in Research & Development Center, Ministry of Transportation Republic of Indonesia
+E-RAPAT version 2 (New Legacy) is application (Updates) for Meeting Administration in Research & Development Center, Ministry of Transportation Republic of Indonesia

 ### Captured